 Investors have two options when it comes to investing in emerging market bonds.
 The first is to invest in the dollar-denominated debt issued by the world’s developing countries.
-Dollar denominated simply means that the bonds are issued in U.S. dollar terms, so U.S. investors do not need to convert to foreign currencies when they purchase the bonds.
+Dollar-denominated simply means that the bonds are issued in U.S. dollar terms, so U.S. investors do not need to convert to foreign currencies when they purchase the bonds.
 The result is that there is no impact from currency risk on top of the typical volatility associated with emerging market bonds.

-For example, an investor buys $1 million worth of Brazil’s local currency debt, but to do so they first need to convert their dollars into the local currency.
+For example, suppose an investor buys $1 million worth of Brazil’s local currency debt, but to do so they first need to convert their dollars into the local currency.
 A year later, the price of the bond is exactly the same, but the currency has depreciated 5% versus the dollar.

-Dollar or Foreign Currency Denominated -- Which Is Better for You?
+Dollar or Foreign-Currency Denominated—Decide Which Is Better

+The right scenario for you depends on your own investing needs.
 The potential benefit of local currency funds is two-fold.
 First, it allows investors to diversify their holdings away from the U.S. dollar.
 Second, it allows investors to benefit from the cumulative positive effect of emerging market nations with stronger economic growth.

 How Performance Differs